Share this article

 While some pet parents will consider elevated dog bowls the very best when it comes to feeding time, it's im-paw-tant to point out some possible flaws.
 The biggest issue is gastric dilation volvulus also called bloat.

 Back in 2017, the University of Edinburgh published research on how beneficial raised dog bowls are.
 After studying nearly 3000 dogs over five years, they found a correlation between increased cases of bloat, especially in very large breed dogs.
+This did depend on the height of the bowl and the size of the dog though.
 Gastric dilation volvulus is a relatively common illness in pups but one that can be dangerous.
 This is why you should always talk to your vet before introducing an elevated dog bowl into your pooch’s home.

 Might be a big stretch for little dogs